ftekverk/TeamWDK/README.md

 # TeamWDK
-Finn and John (and maybe others) try to make games
+Finn, John, and Adam (and maybe others) try to make games